 - Only a fraction of the campsites offer electric hookups

 Huge, secluded, no-charge, and no-frill campsites

 If you’re keen on primitive RV camping with spectacular views of the Grand Tetons, you’ll love the Spread Creek Dispersed Campsites.
 Nestled within the Bridger-Teton National Forest, you’ll find a four-mile stretch of unpaved road with over a dozen individual campsites.
 Best of all, there’s absolutely no cost for camping here.

 As you travel along the winding road, you’ll pass designated campsites.
 Each is numbered, which is important since you aren’t allowed to camp outside of a designed campsite.
 The road is flat and easy to drive, but it does get rougher the farther you travel.
 Despite this, we were able to take our RV all the way to campsite #14 with no issues.

 Each campsite is quite large, so you can stretch out and not worry about being too close to others.
 Whether you’re traveling by car, camper van, RV, or trailer, you won’t have any trouble getting situated.
 We even noticed a few campsites that were large enough for several RVs — perfect for group camping.

 We loved that there was no development in this area.
-Seriously, all you can see for miles is trees and mountains (and other RVers, but everyone was really respectful and quiet during our visit.)
+For miles, all you can see are trees and mountains (and other RVers, but everyone was respectful and quiet during our visit.)
 To avoid running into other people, we suggest moving further into the forest.